Otto Kittel: World War II

+War against the Soviet Union

-Kittel's first operations were air superiority missions in support of the German invasion of Yugoslavia, including the bombing of Belgrade, which killed up to 17,000 civilians, destroyed the National Library of Serbia, and damaged the Belgrade Zoo.
-For Operation Barbarossa, JG 54 was moved to East Prussia, in early June 1941.
-The unit supported Army Group North in its advance through the Baltic states towards Leningrad.
+Operation Barbarossa, the German invasion of the Soviet Union, began on 22 June 1941.
+In the fortnight prior, JG 54 had been moved to an airfield in Lindenthal near Rautenberg, East Prussia, present-day Uslowoje in Kaliningrad Oblast.
+Tasked with supporting Army Group North in its advance through the Baltic states towards Leningrad, the unit began combat operations shortly afterwards.
 On 24 June 1941, Kittel claimed his first two aerial victories, two Tupolev SB-2 bombers.
 His tally had risen to 19 by May 1942.

-On 19 February 1943, Kittel achieved his 39th victory.
+In mid-December 1942, I. Gruppe began converting to the Focke-Wulf Fw 190 A-4 radial engine powered fighter.
+The conversion training took place at Heiligenbeil, present-day Mamonovo, before returning to Krasnogvardeysk, present-day Gatchina.
+On 12 January 1943, Soviet forces launched Operation Iskra fought south of Lake Ladoga and aimed to break the Wehrmacht's siege of Leningrad.
+The Soviet operation was supported by bomber, ground-attack and fighter aircraft.
+That day, I. Gruppe pilots claimed 36 aerial victories, including Kittel's first "ace-in-a-day" achievement when he shot down six Soviet aircraft on two separate combat missions.
+On 19 February, Kittel claimed his 39th aerial victory which was also JG 54's 4,000th claim in total.
+On 15 March 1943, Kittel's Fw 190 A-4 (Werknummer 2481) suffered engine failure resulting in a forced landing behind enemy lines.
+He managed to return to his unit on foot.

 During the fighting in 1943, JG 54 took part in the spring battles over the Crimea Peninsula, Vyazma-Bryansk, Vitebsk, Kharkov, Orsha and Orel regions.
 During the Battle of Kursk, Kittel's unit escorted Junkers Ju 87 Stukas of a dive bomber wing commanded by Hans-Ulrich Rudel.
 On 14 September 1943, Kittel claimed his 100th aerial victory, a Yakovlev Yak-9 fighter.
 The 53rd Luftwaffe pilot to achieve the century mark, he received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 29 October 1943.
+The presentation was made after the 123rd aerial victory at Vitebsk.
 On 1 November 1943, Kittel was promoted to the rank of Leutnant (second lieutenant).
+Kittel was then posted to Ergänzungs-Jagdgruppe Ost, a supplementary training unit for fighter pilots destined for the Eastern Front, as an instructor.
+At the time, the unit was commanded by Major Viktor Bauer and was based at Saint-Jean-d'Angély, France.